JasonMohabir/mhc-shake/README.md

 Please see detailed discussion of our work linked here:

+## Acknowledgments

+* Thank you to Wei-Yi Cheng for your project guidance and support this semester.
+* Thank you to Timothy O'Donnell for meeting with our group and providing us with useful tips and discussion.

 ## References

 T. J. O’Donnell, A. Rubinsteyn, M. Bonsack, A. B. Riemer, U. Laserson, and J. Hammerbacher, "MHCflurry: Open-Source Class I MHC Binding Affinity Prediction," Cell Systems, 2018.
 Available at: https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30232-1.